danielsaidi/TagKit/README.md

 # TagKit

-TagKit makes it easy to use tags and slugify strings in Swift and SwiftUI.
+TagKit is a library that makes it easy to use tags and slugify strings in Swift and SwiftUI.

 <p align="center">
     <img src="Resources/Demo-v2.gif" width=450 />